abdallah-el-sawy/PHP-Course/README.md

 This repository contains **PHP tutorials, examples, and explanations** designed to help learners understand PHP step by step.
 It is not a full project, but rather a collection of educational content for practice and study.

+   📌 Note
+This course is still in progress.
+I’m actively working on adding more content, and it will be fully summarized and organized within the next 7 days, Insha’Allah. 🚀

 ## ✨ What’s Inside
 - Well-structured PHP code examples with comments.
 - Step-by-step guides to PHP fundamentals.